uxbyjoao/handshake/README.md

 ## Config File

 If you're not customizing anything on Handshake, the `config.yml` file on the project's root folder is probably the only file you'll ever have to edit to get going.
-Here you'll specify everything about your site, from the text to the themes, and even a custom `dist` folder if you need one.
+Here you'll specify everything about your site, from the text to the themes, and even a custom destination folder if you need one.
 By changing values here, the build process should take care of everything for you.
 These values are:

-* `theme`: Specify a theme.
+* `theme` (optional): Specify a theme.
 If no value is specified, the build engine will default to `mono`.
-* `distFolder`: Specify a custom folder where your site will be built.
+* `distFolder` (optional): Specify a custom folder where your site will be built.
 Generally you don't want to change this if you're hosting your site on GitHub Pages (see the "Getting Started" section), but if you want to host it elsewhere, you can use this feature.
 If no value is specified, the site will be built at the project's root folder.
 * `templateLocals`: This is where you customize your title, text, meta description, add icons to the bottom bar, and everything else.
 There are several subfields here, so let's go through them one by one:
   - `name`: Your name, or your product's name, or whatever.
 This is the first half in the `<title>` tag.
   - `title`: A tagline, which goes to the second half in the `<title>` tag.